-New diagnostic tools and technologies provide new and detailed information about cultural heritage objects in ways that are as safe as possible for those objects.
+Cultural heritage research relies heavily on diagnostic tools and technologies to provide new and detailed information about objects.
+The research area of diagnostics focuses on diagnostic innovation through development, refinement and integration of existing, new or evolving technologies, that are as safe as possible for those objects.

 SCOPE OF RESEARCH